bmp-dot/nutanixapibootcamp/api_vm_list/api_vm_list.rst

-Exercise 3: List all the VMs
+Exercise: List all the VMs
 +++++++++++++++++++++++++++++++++++++++++++

 #.
 Click + in the main window to create a new tab-window